Archana-Ragu/beginners-python/README.md

   - Python was introduced in `1980's` and was officialy launched in `1989`
   - The name python was named by the British Comedy Group
-  - the father of the python language is
+  - the father of the python language is.

                - Guido Van Rossum 👍